yevdyko/cv/CV.md

 **Full Stack Engineer - iTechArt Group**, Belarus (April 2018 - July 2019)

-Technologies: MySQL, Ruby, Ruby on Rails 4, RSpec, MiniTest, JavaScript, AngularJS, QuickBase API, Dropbox API, AWS S3.
+Technologies: MySQL, Ruby, Ruby on Rails 4, RSpec, MiniTest, JavaScript, AngularJS, AWS S3.

 - Worked on a long-term project for a US-based client as a part of the dedicated development team.
 - Built an inventory system to manage and track spare parts in the solar asset management platform.